wri/cities-urbanshift/README.md

 Welcome to tue UrbanSHift project repository.

+**This is a work in progress repository!
+It is not yet an official WRI repository.
+For more information about the project status, please contact Eric.Mackres@wri.org.**

 UrbanShift is a global program transforming cities for people and planet through sustainable, integrated and inclusive approaches to urban development.

 UrbanShift is a GEF-funded program within [Urban Development](https://www.wri.org/cities/urban-development) and the [WRI Ross Center for Sustainable Cities](https://www.wri.org/cities).
 It is co-managed with UNEP, C40 Cities and ICLEI.